vorce/playlist_log/README.md

 - Sign in to spotify
 - Select playlist
-- Show current songs in playlist + any removed ones (with metadata of when, name etc)
+- Show current songs in playlist + show events for the playlist (events are either additions or removals of tracks to the playlist)
-- Present options to delete and add songs to the playlist
+- Present options to delete and add songs to the playlist, doing this will create new events in the log for that playlist.

 ## Storage details